Korean Barbecue Beef2013-05-09

 Serve at once with rice and vegetables.

 - Please note that sesame oil is a very strong tasting oil.
 It is fabulous and adds lots of flavor, but a little goes a long way.
-I would use at least 1/2 vegetable oil and 1/2 sesame oil.
+If you find it too strong, I would use 1/2 vegetable oil and 1/2 sesame oil.

 - You can also use chunks of chicken in this recipe.
 Either boneless chicken breasts or chicken thighs work well.
 Use the same marinade and marinate as directed above.